Ganateju/MethaneSEEK/technical_justification.md

 ## 📌 Purpose

-This document provides the technical rationale behind the design choices, data strategy, scoring methodology, and deployment feasibility of **MethaneSEEK**, developed for proactive landfill methane risk prioritization.
+This document provides the technical rationale behind the design choices, system architecture, data strategy, mathematical formulation, and deployment feasibility of **MethaneSEEK**, developed for proactive landfill methane risk prioritization.

-The goal is to ensure transparency, explainability, and real-world deployability for municipal stakeholders.
+The system is intentionally designed to be:

+- Explainable
+- Scalable
+- Municipal-ready
+- Hackathon-feasible

 ---